DeveloperDunne/Space-Quiz/README.md

 - I would like to see what the quiz is going to be about.
 - I would like the quiz to be fun.
-- I would like to know how to play teh quiz.
+- I would like to know how to play the quiz.
 - I would like to see my score.
 - I would like to be able to try to beat my score.